pinin4fjords/shinyngs/README.md

 ## Contributors

 This is an experimental embryonic project, but I can be reached on @pinin4fjords with any queries.
+Other contributors welcome.

 ## License